-For the year ended December 31, 2023, the Company recognized approximately \$25.2 million as revenue compared to approximately \$2.6 million for the year ended December 31, 2022.
-In relation to the U.S. Distribution Agreement, as of December 31, 2023, the Company recorded approximately \$12.3 million as current deferred revenue on the Company's consolidated balance sheets.
-As of December 31, 2023, the Company recorded a receivable of \$10.0 million in connection with the interim futility milestone, which payment was received in January 2024.
+For the year ended December 31, 2024, the Company recognized approximately \$22.3 million as revenue compared to approximately \$25.2 million for the year ended December 31, 2023.
+In relation to the U.S. Distribution Agreement, there was no deferred revenue recorded as of December 31, 2024, as the total \$50.0 million payment received (including \$30.0 million upfront payment and two \$10.0 development milestone payments) has been fully recognized as revenue, compared to approximately \$12.3 million as of December 31, 2023.
+As of December 31, 2024, the Company recognized a receivable of \$10.0 million for each year related to the first and second milestones, which payments were received in January 2025 and 2024, respectively.

-The Company had no opening or closing contract asset balances recognized.
+The Company had no opening or closing contract asset balances recognized other than the accounts receivable mentioned above.
 The difference between the opening and closing balances of the Company's contract liability results from the Company performance of services in connection to its performance obligation.